awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/iam-root-access-key-check.html](https://docs.aws.amazon.com/config/latest/developerguide/iam-root-access-key-check.html)

+**Schedule type:** Periodic

 **Parameters:** None

 This control checks whether the root user access key is present\.

-The root account is the most privileged user in an AWS account\.
+The root user is the most privileged user in an AWS account\.
 AWS access keys provide programmatic access to a given account\.

-Security Hub recommends that you remove all access keys that are associated with the root account\.
-This limits that vectors that can be used to compromise the account\.
+Security Hub recommends that you remove all access keys that are associated with the root user\.
+This limits that vectors that can be used to compromise your account\.
 It also encourages the creation and use of role\-based accounts that are least privileged\.

 **Note**
 This control is not supported in Africa \(Cape Town\)\.